OpenGovAus/ausbills/README.md

-# Aus Bills
+# ausbills

-🇦🇺 This is a package is for obtaining parliament bills for Australian governments.
+🇦🇺 This is a package is for obtaining parliament bills for Australian parliaments.

-## Install via pip3
+## Install via pip

 ```
-pip3 install ausbills
+pip install ausbills
 ```

 ---